Chicago Artworks on Display: Explore the Current Space

 Nude in Repose

-• “Juxtapose”, serigraph by Mr. Brainwash artist from France, based in L.A.
-Available at Carousel Fine Art New Buffalo.
+• “Flutiste”, sculpture by Mariela Garibay artist from Peru, based in Spain.
+Available at Carousel Fine Art Atlanta.

 • “19 Dreams" , painting by Brendan Murphy artist from the United States.
 Available at Carousel Fine Art Atlanta.